 Leicester's Unitarian Congregation gathered in 1833 and raised \$4,000 for their new meeting house by selling shares.
 The church looks much as it always has.
+A combination church looks much as it always has.
 A combination of three different elements - temple, tower and a traditional oblong meeting house - it nonetheless has a quiet confidence.
 It was spared a Victorian-era "remodeling" into something more ornate.